-We evaluate the realisability of our inventory on a case-by-case basis and make adjustments to our inventory provision based on our estimates of expected losses.
+We evaluate the realisability of our inventory on a case-by-case basis and adjust our inventory provision based on our estimates of expected losses.
 We write off inventory that is approaching its "use-by" date and for which no further re-processing can be performed.
 We also consider recent trends in revenues for various inventory items and instances where the realisable value of inventory is likely to be less than its carrying value.
-Given the allowance is calculated on the basis of the actual inventory on hand at the particular balance sheet date, there were no material changes in estimates made during 2022, 2021 or 2020 which would have an impact on the carrying values of inventory during those periods, except as discussed below.
-At December 31, 2022 our allowance for slow moving and obsolete inventory was US\$16.3 million which represents approximately 42.0% of gross inventory value.
-At December 31, 2021 our allowance for slow moving and obsolete inventory was US\$12.1 million, which represented approximately 29.3% of gross inventory value (see Item 18, Note 15 to the consolidated financial statements).
+Given the allowance is calculated on the basis of the actual inventory on hand at the particular balance sheet date, there were no material changes in estimates made during 2023, 2022 or 2021 which would have an impact on the carrying values of inventory during those periods, except as discussed below.
+At December 31, 2023 our allowance for slow moving and obsolete inventory was US\$11.3 million which represents approximately 36.3% of gross inventory value.
+At December 31, 2022 our allowance for slow moving and obsolete inventory was US\$16.3 million, which represented approximately 42.0% of gross inventory value and at December 31, 2021 the provision was US\$12.1 million, or approximately 29.3% of gross inventory value (see Item 18, Note 16 to the consolidated financial statements).